realpython/python-guide/docs/notes/styleguide.rst

     .. todo::
-        Learn the Ultimate Answer to the Ultimate Question of Life, The Universe, and Everything
+        Learn the Ultimate Answer to the Ultimate Question of Life, The Universe, and Everything.